outlearn-content/eloquent-node/eloquent-node.md

 The "fs" module contains many other useful functions: readdir will return the files in a directory as an array of strings, stat will retrieve information about a file, rename will rename a file, unlink will remove one, and so on.
 See the documentation at nodejs.org for specifics.

 <div class="hack-todo">
-  Print all the files in a directory using `fs.readdir`.
+  Print all the files in a directory using fs.readdir.
 </div>

 Many of the functions in "fs" come in both synchronous and asynchronous variants.
 For example, there is a synchronous version of readFile called readFileSync.